 Then there are Plastic Screed Chairs, another 21st invention that benefits concrete.
 These new model chairs give unwavering support to screed bars.
 Screed chairs are easily and quickly assembled from three components – a plastic saddle, a threaded shaft and a stable base section.
 The threaded shaft screws into the base section and enables the chair to be set accurately in height.
 How is this new you may wonder?
 Well by being able to adjust the height of your bar chair, you can place your reo precisely within the pour and screed accordingly.

 Again firstname.lastname@example.org or Freecall 1800262383 for all your Plastic Screed Chair needs.

-It would be remiss of us at Danterr not to discuss a few of the greatest concrete constructions of all-time – all of which have none of the above-mention products in them.
-But considering what engineering is looking like at the minute; and with the advent of the above three products (plus countless more), concrete construction is only going to get more advanced, stronger, and being able to be applied in more unique and amazing places in (at the minute) unthinkable ways.
+It would be remiss of us at Danterr not to discuss a few of the greatest concrete construction projects of all-time – all of which have none of the above-mention products in them.
+But considering what engineering is looking like at the minute; and with the advent of the above three products (plus countless more), concrete construction projects are only going to get more advanced, stronger, and being able to be applied in more unique and amazing places in (at the minute) unthinkable ways.

-Just for the record… here are Danterr’s top 5 favourite concrete constructions to date.
+Just for the record… here are Danterr’s top 5 favourite concrete construction projects to date.

 - The Colosseum